laice/basicbitch/README.md

 # basicbitch
 a lightweight sqlite based node blog

-I got tired of dealing with bloated overhead apis when trying to spin up simple projects, so this is a pure node and filesystem based blog.
+I got tired of dealing with bloated overhead apis when trying to spin up simple projects, so this is a blog that only requires the sqlite3 database module.

 # Setup
 1) Clone